GGGErnest/dog-app/README.md

 ## Building for Production

+### Express Server

+Run `npm run build` in the backend directory.
+The compiled JavaScript files will be output to the `dist/` directory.

 ### Angular App

 Run `npm run build` in the dog-app directory.
 The build artifacts will be stored in the `dist/` directory.

-### Express Server

-Run `npm run build` in the backend directory.
-The compiled JavaScript files will be output to the `dist/` directory.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file in the root directory of this project for the full license text.